 For a slow-building stretch at the start, it proved itself a hulking, murky monster, awakening only on its own terms and timeline but ready to bite at any moment.
 From there, though, Wilco settled onto a cheerful plateau, amiably occupying the safe middle ground between its propensity for thorny moodiness and its lesser-indulged bar band tendencies.

-The concert, donated to the museum in lieu of the revenue-generating Solid Sound Festival (which will return for a third year next June), opened with the 11-minute meditation "One Sunday Morning."
-Its circular acoustic guitar figure and linear melody gave way patiently to the humid noise-scape cloaking "Poor Places," which took its time building intensity before surging to full volume.
+The concert, donated to the museum in lieu of the revenue-generating Solid Sound Festival (which will return for a third year next June), opened with the 11-minute meditation "One Sunday Morning.

 The almost dream-like sequence continued with "Art of Almost," off the band’s 2011 album "The Whole Love," where skittery drum beats from Glenn Kotche and impressionistic video projections combined with frontman Jeff Tweedy’s probing vocals to mesmerizing effect.
 Loud chords from Cline signaled the opening of a noisy outro jam that saw the band breathing fire as he approximated the sound of an aircraft engine.